markqvist/Sideband/README.md

 Even though there is currently not an automated installer, or packaged `.exe` file for Sideband on Windows, you can still install it through `pip`.
 If you don't already have Python installed, [download and install](https://www.python.org/downloads/) the latest version of Python.

+Please note that audio messaging functionality isn't supported on Windows yet.
+Please support the development if you'd like to see this feature added faster.

 **Important!** When asked by the installer, make sure to add the Python program to your PATH environment variables.
 If you don't do this, you will not be able to use the `pip` installer, or run the `sideband` command.

 When Python has been installed, you can open a command prompt and install sideband via `pip`: